Connect with us

 Movie Theaters

-What’s been the death of the movie theater industry has been the rise of another – in-home entertainment.
+What’s been the death of the movie theatre industry has been the rise of another – in-home entertainment.

 Home entertainment is now the norm.
 Experiencing the latest movie releases on the big screen has all but gone for good.
-There was a delay between when the latest release was screened at movie theaters and when it was available online.
-Now new movies are released in tandem, which has been a huge hit to box office sales.
+There was a delay between when the newest release was screened at movie theatres and when it was available online.
+Now, new movies are released in tandem, which has been a massive hit in box office sales.

 Netflix

 Do you remember renting videos from Blockbuster?
-Renting movies on video was the start of the demise of movie theaters, and while Blockbuster disrupted the big screen industry, it failed to innovate further and has since failed.
+Renting movies on video started the demise of movie theatres, and while Blockbuster disrupted the giant screen industry, it failed to innovate further and has since died.

-Whereas the creators of Netflix started as a DVD rental service in 1997 and kept innovating as soon as it realised the future of entertainment was online.
-With a mission to ‘entertain the world,’ Netflix moved to a streaming service and now has some stiff competition from other streaming providers.
+The creators of Netflix started as a DVD rental service in 1997 and kept innovating as soon as they realised the future of entertainment was online.
+With a mission to ‘entertain the world,’ Netflix moved to a streaming service and now has stiff competition from other streaming providers.

 Disney

-Producing content for the big screen and then the small screen and now online with Disney Plus, here is not only a survivor, now a market leader.
-Arguably it’s the biggest threat to Netflix and other streaming providers like Amazon Prime, Apple TV, Hulu, HBO Max and many others.
+Producing content for the big screen and then the small screen, and now online with Disney Plus, I am a survivor and a market leader.
+Arguably, it’s the biggest threat to Netflix and other streaming providers like Amazon Prime, Apple TV, Hulu, HBO Max, and many others.

 Booksellers

-Another sector that has been desecrated by tech disruption is the big brand bookseller.
-Think Borders Group, who didn’t spend time browsing in one of their stores?
-However, enter the eBooks and Amazon Kindle, and the rest is history.
+Another sector that has been trashed by tech disruption is the prominent brand bookseller.
+Think Borders Group; who didn’t spend time browsing in one of their stores?
+However, enter the eBooks and Amazon Kindle; the rest is history.

-Using the fundamentals of marketing 101 to become a leader in a new category, boutique booksellers have thrived using online local marketing strategies like Google Adwords and List My Business and Reviews to drive customers into their stores.
+Using the fundamentals of marketing 101 to become leaders in a new category, boutique booksellers have thrived by using online local marketing strategies like Google Adwords, List My Business, and Reviews to drive customers into their stores.

 Summing Up